 Overview of the Register of Experts

-TEQSA uses external experts to provide advice on specific, identified elements of our regulatory assessments and reviews.
-Having access to a register of external experts helps us to perform our regulatory functions efficiently and to a high standard.
+TEQSA uses external experts to provide independent advice on specific, identified elements of our regulatory assessments and reviews by responding to specific briefs prepared by assessment teams.
+With Australians pursuing higher education in record numbers, and education now Australia’s third largest export, TEQSA’s work is more important than ever and having access to a register of external experts helps us to perform our regulatory functions efficiently and to a high standard.

 Our staff use input from external experts to provide advice that contributes to assessments of providers’ applications for:

 - renewal of registration as a higher education provider

 - accreditation of a course of study